-We need to close the Medicaid coverage gap and expand Medicaid in all 50 states.
+When it comes to expanding coverage, we need to close the Medicaid coverage gap and expand Medicaid in all 50 states.
 The Republican plan takes us in the wrong direction by gutting the funding for Medicaid expansion.
-31 states in the District of Columbia have expanded the program and Republican Governors who were skeptical at first are now admitting that Medicaid expansion has been good for their states.
+However, Republican Governors who were skeptical at first are now admitting that Medicaid expansion has been good for their states, and thirty-one states and the District of Columbia have expanded the program.
 Let’s keep the funding and work with the remaining 19 states to close the Medicaid gap.

 Let’s make health care affordable for everyone.

 America has the most expensive health care system in the world, and we don’t get better results because of it.
 Health care providers are incentivized to perform costly tests that aren’t necessary.
 We should find ways to change the incentives so that providers are rewarded for treating patients not for performing tests.